Betterment/authorized_persona/README.md

 1. Integrate PCA into your user model.

 The example uses ActiveRecord, but any ActiveModel-based ORM will do.
-Your model only needs to have a a string attribute named `authorization_tier`.
+Your model only needs to have a string attribute named `authorization_tier`.

 ```ruby